atom/github/docs/feature-requests/005-blank-slate.md

 Modal dialogs are disruptive to UX flow.
 You can't start creating a repository, have another thought and make a quick edit, then come back to it.
 This design uses a lot of them.

-The "Create repository" flow includes a lot of dotcom-isms.
-We can make _some_ things nicer with the local context we have to work with - like guessing a repository name from the project directory - but we're likely to frequently fall behind what's available on the dotcom repository creation page.
+The "Create repository" flow is missing some of the functionality that the dotcom page has, like initializing a README and a license.
+We can make _some_ things nicer with the local context we have to work with - like guessing a repository name from the project directory - but we'd be unlikely to keep up with what's available on dotcom.

 There is no "create repository" mutation available in the GraphQL API, so we'll need to use the REST API for that.